huggingface/frp/README.md

 ### 1. Install Docker (v.
 20.10 or higher)

-If you are running Ubuntu, you can do this by running these commands sequentially in the terminal after you have SSH'd into the server:
+You can do this by running these commands (for this guide, we assume you are running Ubuntu) sequentially in the terminal after you have SSH'd into the server:

 ```console
 sudo apt update